Why Equity is Important to SMART

 SMART was established to improve reading outcomes for Oregon kids, helping them develop literacy skills, self-confidence, and a love of reading.
 Literacy creates opportunities and choices for children; a lack of reading skills limits those opportunities and choices.

 As an early literacy program focused on helping children succeed with reading and learning, we acknowledge that deep racial, cultural, social, and economic inequities in our country and state make it harder for some children to succeed compared to others.
 We launched our Equity Initiative to address the fact that children need different inputs to reach the same outcome – in our case, meeting or exceeding the third-grade reading benchmark.

 Research proves that the education gap between white students and students of color arises for a number of reasons.
 The children we serve are from many different backgrounds, some of which create advantages or disadvantages in the education system.
 Our country, state, and society also perpetuate systemic, institutional, and cultural biases that reinforce inequality.
 These inequities and inequalities stand in the way of succeeding at our mission.

 SMART’s Commitment to Equity

 Together with our network of 5,000 volunteers reading with over 10,000 students each year, we have an opportunity to change the story when it comes to the education gap in Oregon.
 We have a responsibility to better understand and serve the children in our program and to examine our organization, systems, and policies for bias and inequities.
-Issues of race, ethnicity, national origin, gender, gender identity, sexual orientation, class, ability, geography, age, and other forms of bias must be identified and addressed in every aspect of our business.
+Issues of race, ethnicity, national origin, gender, gender identity and expression, sexual orientation, class, ability, geography, age, and other forms of bias must be identified and addressed in every aspect of our business.

 We expect equity to be prioritized in every facet of our organization, impacting: